Skip to content

 • improve instrument playing

-• make new firends and have fun
+• make new friends and have fun

 We offer trials with our our ensembles.
 Just come a long to our reception desk before the ensemble you are interested in and we will introduce you.